Chauncey Jerome: Career

+In 1842, Jerome began to sell his clocks in England, as most clocks made overseas did not sell well due to shipping problems.
+Jerome was initially unsuccessful, but managed to get a shopkeeper to buy two clocks.
+His clocks sold instantly, and soon the shopkeeper was ordering hundreds of clocks.
+Jerome's clocks ended up selling worldwide, with his clocks being found as far as Egypt and Jerusalem.

 In 1850 Jerome formed the Jerome Manufacturing Co. as a joint-stock company with Benedict & Burnham, brass manufacturers of Waterbury.
+By this point, he was selling hundreds of thousands of clocks every year.
 In 1853 the company became known as the New Haven Clock Co., producing 444,000 clocks and timepieces annually.

+In 1854, Jerome was elected mayor of New Haven, where he served as mayor until 1855.

 Jerome's future should have been secure but in 1855 he bought out a failed Bridgeport clock company controlled by P.T.
 Barnum, which wiped him out financially, leaving the Jerome Manufacturing Co. bankrupt.
+He indicated that his son, his company's secretary, made the mistake.
 Jerome never recovered from the loss.
 By his own admission, he was a better inventor than businessman.

+At age 63, Jerome was financially ruined, being forced to move out of his mansion to a rental in Waterbury.
 Traveling from town to town, Jerome took jobs where he could, often working for clock companies that had learned the business of clock making using Jerome's inventions.
 Returning to New Haven near the end of his life, he died, penniless, in 1868 at age 74.

 Nevertheless, Jerome had made a historic contribution to his industry when he substituted brass works for wooden works, said to be "the greatest and most far-reaching contribution to the clock industry."

 He made, and lost, a fortune selling his clocks and was perhaps the most influential and creative person associated with the American clock business during the mid-19th century.
 In addition he served as a legislator in 1834, a Presidential elector in 1852 and mayor of New Haven from 1854 to 1855.

 Always humble, of his own life he wrote: "The ticking of a clock is music to me, and although many of my experiences as a business man have been trying and bitter, I have satisfaction of knowing that I have lived the life of an honest man, and have been of some use to my fellow men."